 Mbembe religion involves the belief in a creator god as well as ghosts who act as a link between the living and the dead.
 A large number of Mbembes are Christians.

-Adeyemi College of Education Cut off mark 2022 We are glad to bring to your…
+The Federal University of Gashua FUGASHUA cut off mark 2022 We are glad to bring…